Associated Faculty & Staff

 Research Assistants and Interns

-Katherine Philp, M.A.T., M.P.H. is a PEER Graduate Research Associate.
+Katherine Philp, M.A.T., M.P.H. is a PEER Graduate Research Assistant.
 She is currently pursuing an Ed.D. in Curriculum and Instruction at the University of Central Florida.
 She received her Bachelor of Science at Cornell University and completed a Master of Arts in Teaching and a Master of Public Health at the University of Pittsburgh.
 Prior to joining PEER, she taught in a variety of educational settings, including public schools, informal science learning centers, mentoring programs, and teacher professional development programs, both in the U.S. and abroad.
 She also coordinated a National Institute of Health funded research center focused on modeling and simulation of infectious diseases, providing training and educational opportunities for public health researchers and practitioners.
 Her academic interests include student motivation and achievement in science, and the development of complex problem solving skills in the sciences.

-Ana Serpa, B.S. is a PEER Graduate Research Associate.
+Ana Serpa, B.S. is a PEER Graduate Research Assistant.
 She received her B.S. in Psychology with a minor in Exceptional Student Education at the University of Central Florida in May 2016.
 She decided to continue her education and pursue an Education Specialist degree in School Psychology at UCF.
 At PEER, Ana helps evaluate various projects funded by national organizations such as the National Science Foundation and the Department of Labor.
 These projects include LSAMP and XCEL-IT, along with many others.

-Andreana Fidanzi, B.S. is a PEER Graduate Research Associate.
+Andreana Fidanzi, B.S. is a PEER Graduate Research Assistant.
 She received her B.S. in Psychology at UCF in 2013 and is currently working on her Education Specialist degree in School Psychology at UCF.
 At PEER, Andreana helps to evaluate multiple projects, including Department of Labor funded project XCEL-IT, along with others.